drkvogel/bb-quizzes/notes/done.md

 ## done

-hoops - implement form submit
-hoops - take off "Next" on intro test, forcing user to make a guess
+description of images - size of icons and spacings between them for the 2 layouts for the Hoops system 553:31  error  event is defined but never used  no-unused-vars # `/*eslint-disable no-unused-vars*/ ` hoops - implement form submit hoops - take off "Next" on intro test, forcing user to make a guess
 hoops: scaleImages() on show, not just resize